adrianolszewski/Logistic-regression-is-regression/README.md

 </p>

 But notice, they did NOT CHANGE THE NAME, accordingly.
-Instead of calling it \"Logistic Classifier\", the ML community left the name
-\"Logistic Regression\".
-We could say they \"appropriated the logistic regression\".
+Instead of calling it "Logistic Classifier", the ML community left the name "Logistic Regression".
+We could say they "appropriated the logistic regression".

 Consequently, **they have problems with justifying the existing name**, so they try:

 -   „*Oh!
 This name is a „misnomer*"

--   „*It\'s called regression because the equation has similar form to linear regression*"
+-   „*It's called regression because the equation has similar form to linear regression*"

--   \"*It must be said that, despite its name, it\'s not a regression*"
+-   "*It must be said that, despite its name, it's not a regression*"

-Isn\'t this just crazy?
+Isn't this just crazy?

 1. Statisticians invent a regression algorithm (that is, to solve regression problems) and use this way for more than half a century